mmmirrra/mmmirrra.github.io/_posts/2024-02-27-Algorithm-concept.markdown

 2. Clarity : Each command should be unambiguous, simple and clear
 3. Finiteness : It must be terminated after a limited number of steps
 4. Effectiveness : All commands must be able to be performed on the computer
-5. Efficiency from a practical point of view : Algorithm must be efficient (Unable to execute if execution takes an unusually long time)
+5. Efficiency from a practical point of view : Algorithm must be efficient (Unable to execute if run takes an unusually long time)

 <br />
 ### Process of generating Algorithm